 Q. Are you closer to a construction start date yet?
 You have always stated work will commence in autumn 2018 – can you be more precise?

-A. Following POJL Board approval of a preferred contractor we will work alongside them in the final design stage so we are on target to commence work prior to the end of 2018 as planned
+A. Ports of Jersey is now working alongside our preferred contractor on the final design stage so we are on target to commence work prior to the end of 2018 as planned

 Q. When you launched the project towards the end of 2017 you stated your interest in seeking views from the public.
 How successful has this been?